tdsone/breseq-on-modal/README.md

 ### 1. Log in to modal
 1. Sign up to [modal.com](https://modal.com/signup)
-2. Follow the modal quickstart guide by entering the following the code in a new terminal:
+2. Follow the modal quickstart guide by entering the following code in a new terminal:
     ```
     pip install modal
     python3 -m modal setup